ckswilliams/modOpenREM/docs/charts.rst

    :alt: OpenREM CT chart sorting options screenshot

    CT chart sorting options

-    * The data in many of the charts can now be sorted interactively by the user by clicking on one of the sorting options below the individual chart:

       The user can set the default sorting type and direction by choosing the ``Chart options`` item from the ``User options`` menu on the OpenREM homepage.